 OHIP covers the cost of licensed ambulance services, where medically necessary, for local transportation of the person to and from the nearest hospital qualified to provide the required care.
-You are responsible to pay a co-payment for these services.
-The Extended Health Care plan will reimburse you for 85% of the co-payment amount.
+You are responsible to pay a co-payment which is currently \$45 (subject to change) for these services.
+The Extended Health Care Plan will reimburse you for 85% of the co-payment amount.

-In the event that an unexpected condition occurs (emergency situation) such as illness, disease or injury which requires immediate assistance, the use of a licensed air ambulance for transportation of the person to the nearest hospital qualified to render the emergency medical services, the expense is covered by OHIP in the province of Ontario.
-The Extended Health Care plan will pay a maximum of what would have been payable for a local land ambulance trip.
+In the event that an unexpected condition occurs (emergency situation) such as illness, disease or injury which requires immediate assistance, the expense for the use of a licensed air ambulance for transportation of the person to the nearest hospital qualified to render the emergency medical services is covered by OHIP in the Province of Ontario.
+The EHC Plan will pay a maximum of what would have been payable for a local land ambulance trip.